CICE-Consortium/Icepack/doc/source/user_guide/lg_protocols.rst

 returns true if icepack generated an abort error.
 my_abort_method represents a method in the driver that will abort the model cleanly.

+Icepack has no IO capabilities.
+It does not have direct knowledge of any input or output files.
+However, it can write output through specific interfaces that pass in a fortran file unit number.
+There are also several methods in icepack that support writing data to a file.
+The various *icepack_write_* interfaces also accept a unit number provided by the driver.

 .. _setinternal:

 Setting Internal Parameters